-Vets will tell you that “better a week too soon than a day too late” is the best policy when it comes to putting an animal to sleep.
+Vets will tell you that “better a week too soon than a day too late” is the best policy when it comes to putting a horse down.

 But concern that this does not always happen — which can result in much-loved horses becoming welfare cases — inspired the British Horse Society (BHS) to set up its free Friends at the End scheme in January.

 “Sadly, many of the welfare calls we receive are about old and much-loved horses who have been left to go on for too long and are now suffering,” said BHS head of welfare Lee Hackett, who has overseen the training of around 100 Friends at the End volunteers.

 “I have lost track of the number of people who, after the event, say they wished for the horse’s sake that they had done it earlier.

 “We launched the scheme to make a horrible time easier for people and horses.”

 The scheme provides support for owners making the decision to euthanase their horse in non-urgent cases.
 It is seeing a significant uptake, helping more than 50 people so far this year.